DKokh/MD-trajectory_analysis/examples/README.md

      (iii) _Defenition of a sub-system to be analyzed_

-     several possibilities are shown below.
+      - several possibilities are demonstrated below.
-     Ligand will be added automatically to any chosen sub-system; by default only protein will be considered as a sub-system Inclusion water makes simulations notably (at least several times) slower
+      - Ligand will be added automatically to any chosen sub-system;
+      - by default only protein will be considered as a sub-system this makes simulations fast, but computations of water bridges will be not possible
+      - Inclusion water makes simulations notably (at least several times) slower
      __________________________________

         tr.sub_system = " protein  "                                              # only protein and ligand - default set